 Resin supplies list:

-To start, I mixed Resin Obsession Super Clear Resin, 30 mL total.
-Next, I filled the domes about two-thirds full.
-Allow them to fully cure before moving onto the next step since they will be painted on.
+Then, fill the domes about two-thirds full.
+Allow them to fully cure before moving on to the next step.

 *Have some galaxy images in front of you so you can have an idea of what you want.

-*When working with colors, I have three but no more than five, not including white.
+*When working with colors, have at least three, but no more than five (not including white).

-*Go in chromatic order, or dark to light.
-For this resin paperweight, I built up the red first, dabbing on the color and giving it some shape.
-Then, I left some parts more transparent then others, and will go over some of it with the orange to give a good transition.
+*Go in chromatic order or dark to light for painting your resin paperweights.
+For example, build up the red first, dabbing on the color and giving it some shape.
+Leave some parts more transparent than others.

-Demold your resin paperweights and finish up the edges as necessary.
+Peel your resin paperweights out of the mold and finish up the edges as necessary.
 If you need to sand the back to make it even, this shows you how: How to sand resin smooth.
-After unmolding, I sanded the edges and sprayed them with acrylic sealant.

 Which of these resin paperweights do you like best?

 Eager to try crafting with resin but want more help getting started?

 It’s why I wrote the ebook, Resin Fundamentals.
 I’ve condensed by 17 years of pro artist experience into a PDF book you can download in minutes.
 It will take you from confused to confident with epoxy resin in only an afternoon.